-In CCZBA Case No. 665-AT-10, City Council has the following options:
+In CCZBA Case No. 665-AT-10, the Plan Commission has the following options for recommendations to the City Council:

 - a.
-Defeat a resolution of protest for the proposed text amendments; - b.
-Defeat a resolution of protest contingent upon some specific revision(s) to the proposed text amendments; or - c.
-Adopt a resolution of protest for the proposed text amendments.
+Forward the plan case to the City Council with a recommendation to defeat a resolution of protest for the proposed text amendments; - b.
+Forward the plan case to the City Council with a recommendation to defeat a resolution of protest contingent upon some specific revision(s) to the proposed text amendments; or - c.
+Forward the plan case to the City Council with a recommendation to adopt a resolution of protest for the proposed text amendments.

-Recommendation
+Staff Recommendation

-At their February 10, 2011 meeting, the Urbana Plan Commission voted five ayes to zero nays to forward this case to the City Council with a recommendation to defeat a resolution of protest for the proposed text amendment based upon the findings summarized above.
+Staff recommends that the Plan Commission forward this case to the City Council with a recommendation to defeat a resolution of protest for the proposed text amendment based upon the findings summarized above.

-Exhibits: A. Detailed Proposed Text Changes

-- B. Memorandum to the Champaign County ZBA, December 30, 2010 - C. Urbana City Code Chapter 7, Fences.
+Exhibits: A. Detailed Proposed Text ChangesB.
+Memorandum to the Champaign County ZBA, December 30, 2010C.
+Urbana City Code Chapter 7, Fences.